 CKTC has provided the city employees training in the areas of Customer Service and Class B CDL to name a few.
 The City of Anadarko also supports the Washita Valley Leadership Program by sponsoring employees as participants in the prestigious program.
 Additionally, the municipality has served as a vital partner of the Washita Valley Regional Partnership.

 The City of Anadarko currently has 91 full-time and four part-time employees.
 Anadarko is the largest community within CKTC’s district and is also one of the top ten employers.
 The City and CKTC work together to promote superior training and economic development not only for Anadarko but also the entire region.

-For almost half a century, CKTC has provided career training, business and industry services and leadership programs to rural southwest Oklahoma.
+For almost half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
 Opportunities at CKTC range from business and health to science and transportation trades.
 Additionally, CKTC offers customized workplace training and short-term training.
-More information about CKTC is available online at MYCKTC.COM or by calling 405.643.5511.
+More information about CKTC is available online at www.mycktc.com or by calling 405.643.5511.